kekuchan/swarmbject/README.md

 SWARMBJECT is a high level programming language and a graphical development environment for it, including a compiler.

+The name SWARMBJECT indicates a swarm of objects.

 *For newcommers into programming:* computer devices have a main component, designed to execute instructions called a CPU.
 A sequence of instructions is called a code, creating a program.